 Keeping on top of the latest financial services regulatory & compliance trends?

 Investing time in your professional development within a rapidly changing financial services industry is challenging.
-To meet that challenge, the Australian regulators weekly wrap is designed to keep you at the forefront of your practice by quickly setting out the top five developments from the past week, analysis and practical considerations for the future.
+To meet that challenge, the Australian Regulators Weekly Wrap is designed to keep you at forefront of your practice by quickly setting out the top 5 developments from the past week, analysis and practical considerations for the future.

 - FAR (Parliament): An unedifying week in Parliament, as Labor agreed with the Greens last minute to include $1M fines for Accountable Persons in the FAR legislation without any consultations.
 Only the great lobbying work of Anna Bligh and the ABA caused the Government to rethink its deal with the Greens — the legislation has now been pulled from the Parliamentary agenda.
 It is bloody-minded and excessive, as are the fines for ancillary liability, given the principles-based breadth of the regime, lack of guidance/case law and regulatory hawkishness now.
 Pure politics, and bad policymaking which impacts people’s lives – both the Green and Labor should be ashamed of the debacle.